MetaID-Labs/metaid-base-model/README.md

 What is metaid-base-model
 -------------------------
-This is a universal model for Metaid data, a comprehensive framework designed to store various Metaid data, encompassing fundamental Metaid details, attribute data related to Metaid, and more.
+This is a universal model for MetaID data, a comprehensive framework designed to store various MetaID data, encompassing fundamental MetaID details, attribute data related to MetaID, and more.

 ShowMAN's querying system primarily relies on this universal model for general inquiries.